nixtomalon/recipe-finder/README.md

 ### Architecture

-This app follows the principles of ``Clean Architecture`` ([link_to_clean_architecture_docs](https://github.com/mahdinazmi/Flutter-News-App-Clean-Architecture/tree/main)).
+This app follows the principles of ``Clean Architecture`` ([Example repository from mahdinazmi](https://github.com/mahdinazmi/Flutter-News-App-Clean-Architecture/tree/main)).
 The codebase is organized into distinct layers, promoting separation of concerns and maintainability.

 ### State Management